nikitavoloboev/data/open-source/github/github-actions.md

 - [Release Commenter](https://github.com/apexskier/github-release-commenter) - GitHub Action to automatically comment on PRs and Issues when a fix is released.
 - [deploy-cloudrun](https://github.com/google-github-actions/deploy-cloudrun) - Deploys your container image to Cloud Run.
 - [Mjolnir](https://github.com/ldez/gha-mjolnir) - Close issues related to the merge of a pull request.
+- [Code sign a file](https://github.com/dlemstra/code-sign-action) - Action that signs libraries with a code signing certificate.

 ## Go